EZeX377/EdgePane/README.md

 Found a bug?
 Have a feature request?

-Please open an issue here → GitHub Issues
+Please open an issue here → 👉 [GitHub Issues](https://github.com/EZeX377/EdgePane/issues)

 <sub>This helps improve the project for everyone!</sub>